MC981462 – (Updated) Multiple account access to Copilot in Microsoft 365 desktop and mobile apps

 User Confusion

-Users may experience confusion regarding which account they are using to access Copilot, leading to errors in document editing and collaboration.
+Users may experience confusion regarding which account they are using to access Copilot features, leading to potential errors in document handling and collaboration.

 - roles: End User, Team Leader